Nurd2/Customer-Billing-Management-System/README.md

 | `deleteRecord()` | Remove a customer record from the array.                |
 | `displayMenu()`  | Print the main menu options.                            |

 ---

-## 📜 License

-This project is released under the MIT License.
-See the [LICENSE](./LICENSE) file for details.

----